LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 ----------------------------------------------------

-The ``-replyTo`` parameter specifies an address different from the ``-from`` address which should be used for replies.
+The ``-replyTo`` parameter specifies an address different from the ``-from`` address that should be used for replies.
 Most email clients will use this address when composing a response to a message.
 The ``-sender`` parameter allows an alternate sender from the ``-from`` address to be specified.
 This can be useful if a message is forwarded by Lasso, but the original sender should still